 To get your hands on a butcher’s burger at FlintCreek, you have to be strategic.
 Get there when they open, sit at the bar, and secure one of the 12 burgers available per service.
 This burger topped with onion jam, blue cheese, and arugula is excellent.

 Our first taste of the burger at Frank’s immediately made us drop our utensils and say, “Oh yeah.”
 That’s how good it is.
 While everything’s tasty here, skip the oysters and move directly toward the burger for dinner.
-The well-salted patty, tangy pickled onions, white cheddar, and seafood Louie sauce all in one bite is way better than an evening of slurping down ocean phlegm.
+The well-salted patty, tangy pickled onions, white cheddar, and seafood Louie sauce all in one bite is way better than an evening of slurping down mollusks.

-In a faraway land called the Eastside, there’s an ugly little Bellevue burger joint that smells like fryer oil, looks like it hasn’t been updated since they opened in 1989, and serves the best charbroiled cheeseburger in the Seattle metro area.
+In a faraway land called the Eastside, there’s a little Bellevue burger joint that smells like fryer oil, looks like it hasn’t been updated since they opened in 1989, and serves the best charbroiled cheeseburger in the Seattle metro area.
 These are juicy and taste terrific with bacon and fry sauce on one of those huge sesame seed hubcap buns.
 Also, this isn’t an onion ring guide, but we can officially advise you to pop a ring on your burger for a good time.

 Harry’s serves a textbook cheeseburger.
 It looks like an emoji stacked with the usual suspects, and the bun is toasted just right.
 And somehow, the not-so-compact texture of the patty makes us feel like we’re eating an old-school burger from a ’50s diner.
 We like it best with a negroni on the side.